OpenTermsArchive/sante-numerique-france-declarations/README.md

-# Declarations of terms tracked in the *dns* collection
+# Declarations of terms tracked in the *Santé numérique France* collection

 The terms in this collection are declared by <!-- customize to your context -->the Open Terms Archive Core Team<!-- until here --> and tracked using [Open Terms Archive](https://opentermsarchive.org).